Princess Patricia's Canadian Light Infantry: 3rd Battalion

 The 3rd Battalion Princess Patricia's Canadian Light Infantry (3PPCLI) is based at Steele Barracks, CFB Edmonton, Alberta.
 The battalion is a light infantry unit of the Regular Force, and the only one in Western Canada.
 The battalion is composed of three rifle companies, one combat support company and one combat service support company.
 3PPCLI also maintains an airborne and mountain operations capability.
-The commanding officer (CO) is Lieutenant-Colonel J.C.
-Thamer, CD The regimental sergeant major is Chief Warrant Officer L.J.
-Schnurr, CD.
+The commanding officer (CO) is Lieutenant-Colonel J. Hudson, CD The regimental sergeant major is Chief Warrant Officer K.P.
+Doerr, CD.

 Lineage

-The Princess Patricia's Canadian Light Infantry

-Princess Patricia's Canadian Light Infantry originated in Ottawa, Ontario on 10 August 1914.
+Princess Patricia's Canadian Light Infantry originated in Ottawa, Ontario, on 10 August 1914.
 The Permanent Active Militia (Regular Force) component was formed on 1 April 1919 and the Canadian Expeditionary Force component of the regiment was disbanded on 30 August 1920.

 Following the Second World War on 1 March 1946, the Canadian Active Service Force regiment was disbanded and the 2nd Battalion, Princess Patricia's Canadian Light Infantry, CIC was redesignated Princess Patricia's Canadian Light Infantry, CIC.
 On 27 June 1946, the regiment was embodied in the post-war Permanent Force (Active Force).

 On 7 August 1950, the 2nd Battalion, Princess Patricia's Canadian Light Infantry, RCIC was authorized to be formed as an Active Force unit embodied in the Special Force.
 On 1 January 1952, it ceased to be embodied in the Canadian Army Special Force.

 On 30 November 1950, the 3rd Battalion, Princess Patricia's Canadian Light Infantry, RCIC was authorized to be formed as an Active Force unit embodied in the Special Force.
 On 1 November 1953, it ceased to be embodied in the Canadian Army Special Force.
 On 8 January 1954, it was reduced to nil strength and the battalion was disbanded on 21 July 1954.
 On 27 April 1970, the 3rd Battalion, Princess Patricia's Canadian Light Infantry was authorized to be formed as a Regular Force unit.

 Lineage chart

-Lineage of the units of Princess Patricia's Canadian Light Infantry: